ARMmbed/uvisor/docs/core/PORTING.md

 }
 ```

-As shown in the snippet above, the uVisor needs the following regions:
+As the snippet above shows, the uVisor needs the following regions:

 <table>
   <tbody>